tyleryasaka/inlinesave/README.md

 The options are:
 - `postUrl` (string): the url to send the data to, via http POST
-- `onSuccess` (function): function to call when data is sent successfully
+- `onSuccess` (function): function to call when data is sent successfully; http response data is passed into this function
 - `onFail` (function): function to call when data cannot be sent; the http status code is passed into this function
 - `useJqueryPost` (boolean): if set to `true`, uses jQuery post and url encoded data (this is for backwards compatibility more than anything else; it is optional and defaults to `false`)